 Likewise, in interceding with God for the salvation of Sodom and Gomorrah, Avraham Avinu insinuated himself in the midst of unsavory people, in a dangerous, unstable situation.
 And to what purpose?
 To try and find a peaceful and righteous solution, to save a community to which he did not belong.

 To perform chesed.

 In performing these acts of chesed, Avraham Avinu demonstrated by example how we are to behave in the world, how loving-kindness is to imbue our actions and behavior each day of our lives.
-Rav Moshe of Kobrin, taught that “A day that a Jew does not do a kindness is not considered a day in his life.”
+Rav Moshe of Kobrin, zt’l taught, that, “A day that a Jew does not do a kindness is not considered a day in his life.”
 (Nesivos Shalom, vol.1, p.99)